 Dr Connor Bamford

-- Research Assistant (Centre for Virus Research)
+- Research Associate (Centre for Virus Research)

 Connor is currently a postdoc in the lab of John McLauchlan in the viral hepatitis program where he is interested in innate immunity against viral infections.

 Prior to this, he completed his PhD in the lab of Paul Duprex at the Queen's University, Belfast in 2014.
 Here, Connor worked on the molecular virology of mumps virus through the establishment of a novel reverse genetics system based on the sequence of non-passaged, clinical material.
 This system allowed the generation of reporter-expressing recombinant viruses for use in vitro and in vivo to understand viral pathogenesis better.

 Connor is passionate about science communication and public engagement with science.
 Of note, he established the CVR blog along with fellow students.

 I am motivated to understand the biology behind how the host cell responds to - and regulates - infection by intracellular organisms, namely viruses, with a focus on the innate immune system and its effector genes.

 There is a dire need for safe, efficacious and cost-effective vaccines and treatments against some of the most burdensome human and animal diseases.
 Host genomes encode complex and often redundant means to defend against infection with intracellular organisms with some genes restricting replication or some may facilitate tolerance to infection.
 Knowledge of how genes fulfil these diverse roles could provide new therapeutic and preventative avenues.

 In order to achieve this I seek to: